10 Disadvantages To Being Disabled

 Of course at the weekends I would like to go to bed later.
 Sometimes there is a decent film on and I would like to watch the end of it.
 Unfortunately, that isn’t really feasible in my situation.

-The 10 disadvantages above are my opinions regarding my disability.
+The 10 disadvantages of being disabled above are my opinions regarding my disability.
 I hope you have learnt a few things and smiled a few times.
 Please take a look at our other disabled related articles here.